Benricheson101/NSFW-toggle/README.md

 ![Demo](https://where-am-i.why-am-i-he.re/Kr8GWY.gif)

 ## Bot Info
 The provided bot invitation link grants the bot "MANAGE_CHANNELS" and "SEND_MESSAGES".
-Optionally, giving the bot a role with "MANAGE_MESSAGES" will allow the bot to delete the command that you sent.
+Optionally, giving the bot "MANAGE_MESSAGES" will allow the bot to delete the command that you sent.